There’re a few industries in the world that worry more about the user comfort than the bicycle seat domain.

 Check on Saddle Angle

-The tilt of the saddle plays a crucial role, particularly if you spend most of your time riding in a low, aggressive position.
+The tilt of the saddle plays a crucial role, particularly if you spend most of your time riding in a low, aggressive position which could make the bicycle saddle uncomfortable.

 Often, the tilt of the saddle is associated with numbness in the nether regions.